ardium-pl/WeExpert-Optima/README.md

 ---

 ## Additional Notes

-- **XML Service Integration:**
-  The API uses an internal `XmlService` to process and convert data to XML format before sending it to the Flask service.

-- **Flask Service Endpoint:**
-  Ensure that the Flask service is running on `http://localhost:5000/upload-xml` to successfully complete the XML upload process.

 - **Error Handling:**
   The API distinguishes between validation errors (HTTP 400), errors returned by the Flask service (HTTP 501), and general internal errors (HTTP 500).